1. For the Conservationist – Vamizi Island

 4. For Lovers of Sailing and Water Sports – Bazaruto Archipelago

-Go snorkelling to see underwater sights that take your breath away.
+Go snorkeling to see underwater sights that take your breath away.
 Helicopter flips to overnight dhow safaris and ocean safaris to dive with the dolphins.
-The best way to get around between islands is by motorised boat or traditional sailing dhow – and island hopping safaris are now a popular way to get to see more than one island in this splendid Bazaruto Archipelago.
+The best way to get around between islands is by motorized boat or traditional sailing dhow – and island hopping safaris are now a popular way to get to see more than one island in this splendid Bazaruto Archipelago.

 5. For those who are exhausted – Anantara Bazaruto Island Resort & Spa

 For a very laid back, chilled Mozambique hotel, look for the Anantara Bazaruto Island Resort on Bazaruto Island.
 Book a chic island style room and enjoy swish island style cuisine – far from predictable, your holiday in the Bazaruto Archipelago will be so remarkable that you will never want to leave this paradise!

 Think hammocks swinging in the breeze, cocktails served around the lovely pool area and a deep tissue massage at the spa while the ocean view dominates your vision.
 All of this enriched by the genuine smiles of the staff, the genuine dedication to good service that is Anantara Bazaruto Island Resort and Spa.

 The beach is pristine – leave only your footprints as you stroll daily along white sands, picking up shells and forgetting what happened yesterday.
 Tons of fresh air and sunlight spark that appetite so be ready to indulge in pancakes for breakfast, fresh salads for lunch from the hotel’s own garden, and seafood to die for in the starry evenings.

 6. For Bird Lovers – Ibo Island Lodge